Janalytics94/AirBnBpricePredictor/notebooks/notes.md

 ## Safe Data and Conclusion/ Outlook
   -- Yelp data was useful or not , outlook price dropping Time Series Analysis

+# Think about using nans as gropu and weghjt them with -1
 # References